 Spend time connecting with nature.
 Make skin-on-earth contact in the form of earthing (also known as grounding).
 Embark on a hike or go to the beach.
 Pay close attention to the seasonal changes happening around you.
 Be conscious of what you take and leave behind; make sure there are enough flowers for the pollinators, and don’t leave any litter.

 Dance!
 You can dance around a maypole if you wish, but simply moving your body to the rhythm will suffice.
+Dancing is a Beltane ritual that has persisted for thousands of years.
 Let the drums take you away…

-Below are a few traditional recipes to celebrate Beltane.
+Below are a few simple recipes to celebrate Beltane.

 1 1/2 c oatmeal

 1 tbsp butter (meat fat or bacon grease can be substituted if you want to stay truer to ancient tradition)